Canada PM, pressed on budget deficit, stresses investment need

-OTTAWA Canadian Prime Minister Justin Trudeau, asked when his Liberal government would balance the budget, on Tuesday said he was focused on the need to make investments in the country's economy.
+OTTAWA (Reuters) - Canadian Prime Minister Justin Trudeau, asked when his Liberal government would balance the budget, on Tuesday said he was focused on the need to make investments in the country's economy.

 Trudeau also told a news conference in Ottawa that he rejected the idea of new measures that would increase taxes on middle-class Canadians.